cloud-native-toolkit/site-developer-guide/docs/resources/ibm-cloud/access-control.md

 ![Cloud resources](images/cloud-resources.png)

 This model is correct but not sufficient.
-IBM Cloud is a multitenant environment, so different tenants own and use different resources.
+IBM Cloud is a multi-tenant environment, so different tenants own and use different resources.
 IBM Cloud needs to keep straight which resources are owned and used by which tenants.

 ### Resources in IBM Cloud accounts